mmmorris1975/aws-runas/docs/configuration.md

     aws-runas to fail with an error.
 One side effect of increasing this lifetime beyond 1h is that we have to request assume role credentials directly from AWS, using the IAM user credentials, instead of session token credentials.
-For roles requiring MFA, this means that the MFA code will need to be entered each time the assume role credentials expire, expire, which is usually a shorter interval than using session token credentials to perform the assume role operation.
+For roles requiring MFA, this means that the MFA code will need to be entered each time the assume role credentials expire, which is usually a shorter interval than using session token credentials to perform the assume role operation.

 ### Environment Variables
 Standard AWS SDK environment variables are supported by this program.
-(See the `Environment Variables` section in [https://docs.aws.amazon.com/sdk-for-go/api/aws/session/](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/)) Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable which will be explicitly unset before aws-runas executes the program supplied as an argument to the command.
+(See the `Environment Variables` section in [https://docs.aws.amazon.com/sdk-for-go/api/aws/session/](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/)) Most will be passed through to the calling program except for the `AWS_PROFILE` environment variable which will be explicitly unset before aws-runas executes the program supplied as an argument to aws-runas.
 (It only affects the environment variable for the execution of aws-runas, the setting in the original environment is unaffected)

 If the `AWS_PROFILE` environment variable is set, it will be used in place of the 'profile' argument to the command.
 In